rmarianski/GeoGit/doc/workshops/source/workshop.rst

 Setting up PostGIS
 --------------------

 A database is required to work with PostGIS.
-We will create a new database named ``workshop`` that we will use for storing all the data used in this workshop.
+We will create a new database named ``geogit-ethiopia`` that we will use for storing all the data used in this workshop.

 The database can be created from the *pgAdmin II* utility.
 Open *pgAdmin III*